kcsnu/kcsnu.github.io/README.md

-# Keir Charlton-Molloy: Computer Science ePortfolio
+# Keir: Computer Science ePortfolio

 This repository contains my capstone ePortfolio for the Bachelor of Science in Computer Science.
 The live site is at [kcsnu.github.io](https://kcsnu.github.io/).